What is robotic process automation (RPA)?

 Who uses RPA?

 RPA delivers value across all industries and functions.
-Within an organization, all business groups benefit from RPA.
+Within an organisation, all business groups benefit from RPA.
 Here are some specific examples across departments:

 One of the largest media companies in Finland, Alma Media, wanted to increase productivity by automating finance processes such as sales order entry.
 Incorporating RPA created efficiencies across the finance team, including a 60% automation rate in sales order processing.